You are here: General Information » Maps

 In areas outside of Scotland, the 1:25 000 maps are probably most useful as walls and fences are shown.
 However, the OS could show the contours and walls more clearly than they currently do.

-In Southern Ireland, Irish OS maps are available but lack the detail of UK maps.
+In Ireland, Irish OS maps are available but lack the detail of UK maps.
 Very few crags are shown on Irish maps.
-Note that any GPS must be reset to the Irish system if used in ireland.
+Note that any GPS must be reset to the Irish system if used in Ireland.
+I recent years some better, larger scale maps have appeared so it is worth looking for these although only a few areas are covered.
+Harveys offer a few Irish maps.

 All walks list the maps needed.